 Wednesday, July 15, 2009

-Mr. Nielson and I packed up our smallest suitcase and headed back to the heat, and
+Mr. Nielson and I packed up our smallest suitcase and headed back to the heat

 since the accident almost a short year ago.